Licensing – Our fees & services

 - advising on drafting licensing clauses or similar clauses within a lease

 - investigating the licensing and/or planning history of the site and of the surrounding area, including investigating licences granted and/or refused for similar operations in the locality

 - advising in relation to technical standards, building control, or similar

 - preparing for and representing you at Licensing Sub-Committee, including preparing evidence and taking witness statements and dealing with any other related matters

 - advising on any appeal or dealing with any queries following the licence hearing, reviewing the granted licence and liaising with the Authority if errors are made and submitting and pursuing any appeal documentation

 Matters usually take between six to twelve weeks from receipt of instructions from you.
 This is on the basis of the application being relatively straightforward and you being able to provide all the necessary documents promptly.
-If your matter is more complex (for example, if there is substantial opposition from interested parties, or if there is a delay in receiving the documents we need), it may take longer.
-Where you have to appeal it could take up to a year.
+If your matter is more complex (for example, if there is substantial opposition from interested parties, or if there is a delay in receiving the documents we need), it may take substantially longer.
+Where you have to appeal it might typically take between 4 months and 10 months.
 As with all applications, you may not be successful.

 We would be pleased to speak with you to discuss your specific requirements concerning any licensing matter and provide you with a tailored fee estimate.

 Our Licensing team members can be found HERE